-- Assignments and Examinations Written Examinations (4) (55%) Exams will be T/F and multiple-choice.
-Each exam will cover approximate one quarter of the semester's material - Case Studies and Homework (6) (30%) Scenarios relating to specific diseases or conditions will be given with discussion questions to follow. - Journal Article Review (10%) Students will write a report detailing a peer reviewed-research article related to exercise and a special population
+Written Examinations (4) (55%) Exams will be T/F and multiple-choice.
+Each exam will cover approximate one quarter of the semester's material

+- Case Studies and Homework (8) (30%) Scenarios relating to specific diseases or conditions will be given with discussion questions to follow.
+Students will respond in paragraph form - Journal Article Review (10%) Students will write a report detailing a peer reviewed-research article related to exercise and a special population